Quick Start Guide

 1. Clone the Repository

-git clone https://github.com/your-org/zserved.gitcd zserved
+git clone https://github.com/your-org/zserved.gitcd zserved2.
+Install Dependencies

 # Install root dependenciesnpm install

-# Install webapp dependenciescd webappnpm installcd ..
+# Install webapp dependenciescd webappnpm installcd ..3.
+Configure Environment

 Create environment configuration files: